metabolomicsworkbench/MetGENE/README.md

 https://bdcw.org/MetGENE/rest/summary/species/hsa/GeneIDType/SYMBOL/GeneInfoStr/HK1,RPE/anatomy/NA/disease/NA/phenotype/NA/viewType/json

 Please use __ (double underscore) or comma (,) to specify more than one gene, as in the string HK1__PNPLA3 or HK1,RPE.
 For SYMBOL like IDs, the user may specify SYMBOL_OR_ALIAS for GeneIDType, so that, for gene ID conversion, the term will be first searched in SYMBOL and if not found then it will be searched in ALIAS.
+Also note that, disease, anatomy and phenotype filters are disregarded.

 ## Examples of (non-REST) API URL for a summary page: